sbilly/awesome-security/README.md

 ### Network architecture

 - [Network-segmentation-cheat-sheet](https://github.com/sergiomarotco/Network-segmentation-cheat-sheet) - This project was created to publish the best practices for segmentation of the corporate network of any company.
 In general, the schemes in this project are suitable for any company.
+- [OWASP Network segmentation Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Network_Segmentation_Cheat_Sheet.md#network-segmentation-cheat-sheet) - This project was created to publish the best practices for segmentation of the web sevices.

 ### Scanning / Pentesting